btdunn/btdunn/README.md

 # :bow:  Hey!
 I'm Ben! :bow:

-Frontend Software Engineer specializing in JavaScript with a passion for crafting clean, efficient code.
-Bootcamp grad paying it forward by helping the next generation find their future in the industry.
-Experienced in realizing enterprise UI/UX, I thrive on solving complex challenges, optimizing web performance, and collaborating cross-functionally.
-Proficient in Vue and React, both with Typescript, and dedicated to continuous learning and innovation.
-Let's build the future of web development together!
+Fullstack Software Engineer specializing in Frontend Javascript.
+Proficient in Vue and React, always with Typescript.
+Passionate about building scalable, responsive web applications and collaborating with cross-functional teams to deliver clean, maintainable code.
+I want to put products into the world that users like me love to work with because of their usability, performance and quality.

 ## Get in Touch :mailbox: